Nyette/tindog-front-end/README.md

 # TinDog Front-End

-Find the true love of your dog's life today!
+Adopt the dog of your dreams today!